shailisahu283/Ultrasonic-Based-Smart-Dustbin-for-Contactless-Waste-Disposal/README.md

 * The LCD should display: `"Dustbin opened"`
 * The **servo should rotate to 90°**, showing that the lid is open.

-> 📝 *Purpose:* To simulate the sensor-based response — the system detects a person and responds by opening the lid.
-> This is equivalent to how a **buzzer/pump** might activate in a fire system.

 ---

 ### 3. 💡 **TinkerCAD Full Circuit Layout**